tusharsharma5347/AssignmentcloudQA/README.md

-# CloudQA Selenium Test Automation
+# CloudQA Assignment

-This project contains automated tests for the CloudQA practice form using C# and Selenium WebDriver with **resilient locator strategies** that remain stable even when HTML attributes or element positions change.
+This project contains CloudQA Assiment that has to be done by using using C# and Selenium WebDriver with **resilient locator strategies** that remain stable even when HTML attributes or element positions change.

 ## 🎯 Test Coverage